petra66orii/cats-are-love/README.md

 ### Navigation Bar

-A navigation bar is featured on all three pages for ease of use and accesibility.
+A navigation bar is featured on all three pages for ease of use and accessibility.
 There are two different versions of the navbar depending on whether you're navigating the website on mobile or desktop, hence adding responsiveness to the webpage.

 Desktop navigation bar